mapbox/mapbox-gl-native/platform/ios/docs/guides/For Style Authors.md

 `MGLSource` and `MGLStyleLayer` objects that represent content sources and style layers, respectively.

-The names of runtime styling classes and properties on iOS and macOS are generally consistent with the style specification and Mapbox Studio’s Styles editor.
+The names of runtime styling classes and properties on iOS are generally consistent with the style specification and Mapbox Studio’s Styles editor.
 Any exceptions are listed in this document.

 To avoid conflicts with Objective-C keywords or Cocoa terminology, this SDK uses the following terms for concepts defined in the style specification: